indexes

 The index above will assure fast performance for queries that filter

-, as well as for queries where lastName
+on lastName, as well as for queries where lastName is fixed and

-you want to add indexes, you have to override indexSet
+you want to add indexes, you have to override indexSet.
+While we

 expect nearly every persistent type to contain keys, we expect many